helenclx/leilukin-site/src/pages/explorelinks/now.md

 ## Attending 42 the Computer Science School

 Since 6 October 2025, I am attending [42 computer science school](https://www.42network.org/), specifically its core curriculum.

+There are 7 milestones in the core curriculum: Milestone 0 to 6.
+Currently, I am in Milestone 2.

 You can read more about my life at 42 the computer science school in my blog posts under the ["42 the school"](/topics/42-the-school/) category.